 Colonial Williamsburg, Photo Credit: Traveling Newlyweds, IG account: @traveling_newlyweds

 Colonial Williamsburg, Jamestown, and Yorktown are the three sites that make up the Historic Triangle in Virginia.
-After flying in to the Newport News Airport, take Route 17 to Yorktown Battlefield Park, the location of the last major battle of the American Revolution.
+For your first stop, visit Yorktown Battlefield Park, the location of the last major battle of the American Revolution.
 The park’s Victory Center chronicles the struggle for independence in America, offering a detailed timeline that explains how the United States gained its freedom from England.

 Following your tour of Yorktown, head west on the Colonial Parkway to Jamestown, where you’ll learn about the first permanent English colonies in North America that were formed in 1607 and their interactions with the Native Americans upon arrival.
 See recreations of the three ships that crossed the Atlantic and even visit the site where Pocahontas and John Rolfe married in 1614.

 Next, finish your historic triad trip at Colonial Williamsburg, the Capitol of England’s first permanent colony in the New World.
 Here, you can find restored and reconstructed buildings from the Colonial era, where period actors explain what life was like during the early days in America.